Multithreaded Cannon Fault Proof Virtual Machine

 • The active thread's threadID matches llOwnerThread.

-• The requested address matches llAddress.
+• The virtual address specified by sc matches llAddress.

-On success, sc stores a value at the target memory address, clears the memory reservation and returns 1.
-On failure, sc returns 0.
+On success, sc stores a value to the specified address after it is naturally aligned, clears the memory reservation by zeroing out llReservationStatus, llOwnerThread, and llAddress and returns 1.

 FPVM State